Samba TV: History

 The company was founded as Flingo in 2008, to help media companies like Showtime, Fox, A+E Networks, TMZ, Revision3, PBS and CBS develop apps on Smart TVs that synchronize with linear broadcast programming and non-linear media.
 In January 2012, Samba TV launched one-click sharing on social networks like Facebook and Twitter from the television.
 In January 2013, the company announced further developments and features and named its interactive TV platform Samba.

 Acquisitions

 In September 2013, the company adopted the Samba TV name.

 In October 2017, The Walt Disney Company became a strategic investor in Samba TV to better understand TV viewership and engagement with advertising.

 In December 2018, Samba TV acquired Screen6, a firm offering real-time, cross-device identity resolutions.

 In August 2019, Samba TV acquired Wove, to help direct-to-consumer brands TV ad targeting.

 In August 2019, Samba TV acquired, Axwave, an international software development company.

 In January 2023, Samba TV divested its media business to programmatic platform, MiQ.

 In October 2024, Samba TV acquired Semasio, the global leader of contextual web intelligence, for undisclosed terms.

+In June 2026, Samba TV announced that it had acquired Bestever AI, a GenAI platform built for generating ad creatives at scale.